tjnb0/CHIMERA/README.md

 ## Overview

-CHIMERA evolves the compressible ideal MHD equations in conservation form on a uniform 2D Cartesian grid.
+CHIMERA evolves the compressible ideal MHD equations in conservative form on a uniform 2D Cartesian grid.
 The numerical scheme combines second-order MUSCL-Hancock reconstruction with a Rusanov (local Lax-Friedrichs) Riemann solver, and uses constrained transport to preserve the divergence-free